lachiebol/matomo-fork/TAKEHOME.md

 ## Setup / Configuration

-No dependencies added, just make sure the plugin is built with this command:
+No dependencies added, just make sure the plugin is activated with this command:

-`ddev matomo:console vue:build QuickStats`
+`ddev matomo:console plugin:activate QuickStats`

 ## Potential Improvements